Linear combinations of latents in generative models: subspaces and beyond: Abstract

 \section{Abstract}

-Generative models are crucial for applications like data synthesis and augmentation.
-Diffusion, Flow Matching and Continuous Normalizing Flows have shown effectiveness across various modalities, and rely on Gaussian latent variables for generation.
-As any generated object is directly associated with a particular latent variable, we can manipulate the variables to exert control over the generation process.
-However, standard approaches for combining latent variables, such as spherical interpolation, only apply or work well in special cases.
-Moreover, current methods for obtaining low-dimensional representations of the data, important for e.g. surrogate models for search and creative applications, are network and data modality specific.
-In this work we show that the standard methods to combine variables do not yield intermediates following the distribution the models are trained to expect.
-We propose Combination of Gaussian variables (COG), a novel interpolation method that addresses this, is easy to implement yet matches or improves upon current methods.
-COG addresses linear combinations in general and, as we demonstrate, also supports other operations including e.g. defining subspaces of the latent space, simplifying the creation of expressive low-dimensional spaces of high-dimensional objects using generative models based on Gaussian latents.
+Sampling from generative models has become a crucial tool for applications like data synthesis and augmentation.
+Diffusion, Flow Matching and Continuous Normalising Flows have shown effectiveness across various modalities, and rely on latent variables for generation.
+For experimental design or creative applications that require more control over the generation process, it has become common to manipulate the latent variable directly.
+However, existing approaches for performing such manipulations (e.g. interpolation or forming low-dimensional representations) only work well in special cases or are network or data-modality specific.
+We propose Latent Optimal Linear combinations (LOL) as a general-purpose method to form linear combinations of latent variables that adhere to the assumptions of the generative model.
+As LOL is easy to implement and naturally addresses the broader task of forming \textbf{any} linear combinations, e.g. the construction of subspaces of the latent space, LOL dramatically simplifies the creation of expressive low-dimensional representations of high-dimensional objects.